inesh-2384/T1-26-27-EX-5-AWS-LOAD-BALANCER/README.md

 Then open EC2 → Load Balancers → LabELB.
 ```
 Copy the DNS Name and open it in a browser.

-### Output

-Paste the screenshot showing both healthy targets.

-Paste the screenshot showing the application accessed through the Load Balancer DNS.

 ### Step 7: Test Auto Scaling